AquibMS/Misc/SOLID principles.md

 ```

 ## 2. Open/Closed Principle (OCP)
-Software entities should be open for extension but closed for modification.
+- **Definition**: Software entities should be open for extension but closed for modification.
+- **Advantages**: Makes systems more robust to change and easier to extend.
+- **Disadvantages**: Requires careful planning and design to create the right abstractions.
 #### Example:
 ```java
 // Violates OCP: Modifications are required for adding new functionalities.